-Any order of the Student Conduct Committee affirming suspension or expulsion of a student shall be final, unless, within three (3) University days after the disciplinary decision has been rendered and received, the student lodges a written appeal with the President of the University.
+Any order of the Student Conduct Committee affirming temporary suspension, suspension, or expulsion of a student shall be final, unless, within three (3) University days after the disciplinary decision has been rendered and received, the student lodges a written appeal with the President of the University.
 Appeals with the President shall relate to procedural matters only.
 Procedural appeals must be addressed to the President of the University.
 Written appeals to the President should be submitted through the Dean of Students.
+Any decision of the hearing body/hearing officer that does not results in the temporary suspension, or expulsion of the student will not be subject to appeal.